 • Senior thesis, titled Voting with Your Faith: The Role of Christianity in Modern American Politics and Economics, nominated for the William H. Orrick Prize

 Jessica Kinnamon was born and raised in Hutchinson, Kansas.
-She attended Buhler High School and went on to play NCAA Division I basketball and receive a B.A. in Ethics, Politics, and Economics from Yale University in New Haven, Connecticut.
+She received a B.A. in Ethics, Politics, and Economics from Yale University, where she also played NCAA Division I basketball.
 While at Yale, Jessica was a member of William F. Buckley, Jr. Program and the Pi Beta Phi sorority.
 She was and remains the president of the OX Secret Society for the Yale College class of 2020.
-Jessica’s senior thesis, titled Voting with Your Faith: The Role of Christianity in Modern American Politics and Economics, was nominated for the William H. Orrick Prize (to be awarded to the thesis that best integrates the three disciplines of ethics, politics, and economics).
-In an effort to give back to the Yale community, Jessica currently and voluntarily interviews promising Yale applicants from the Kansas City metro area for the Yale Admissions Office.
+Jessica’s senior thesis, titled Voting with Your Faith: The Role of Christianity in Modern American Politics and Economics, was nominated for the William H. Orrick Prize.
+In an effort to give back to the Yale community, Jessica now interviews promising Yale applicants from the Kansas City metro area for the Yale Admissions Office.

-After internship experiences on Capitol Hill and in the intelligence community, Jessica decided to come home and attend law school at the University of Kansas School of Law as a Rice Scholar.
-In her time at KU Law, Jessica has earned CALI awards in Lawyering Skills II, Constitutional Law, Remedies, Media and the First Amendment, and Complex Litigation.
-Other awards include the Jack E. Dalton Legal Writing Award, Best Respondent’s Brief and Second Best Oralist at the Evans National Moot Court Competition on Constitutional Law, and the Shook, Hardy & Bacon Advocacy Award.
-Jessica was also inducted into Phi Kappa Phi in the first semester of her 2L year.
-As a current 3L, Jessica serves as a Comment Editor for the Kansas Law Review, is on Moot Court Council, and is the President of the Federalist Society.
+After internship experiences on Capitol Hill and in the intelligence community, Jessica returned home to attend the University of Kansas School of Law as a Rice Scholar.
+In her time at KU Law, Jessica earned CALI awards in Lawyering Skills II, Constitutional Law, Remedies, Media and the First Amendment, and Complex Litigation.
+Other awards include the Jack E. Dalton Legal Writing Award, Best Respondent’s Brief and Second Best Oralist at the Evans National Moot Court Competition on Constitutional Law, the Shook, Hardy & Bacon Advocacy Award, and the Most Outstanding Clinic Team Award for her work in KU Law’s Project for Innocence.
+She was a Comment Editor for the Kansas Law Review, was on Moot Court Council, and was the President of the KU Law Federalist Society.
+In 2023, Jessica graduated summa cum laude, as a member of Order of the Coif, and as an inductee into Phi Kappa Phi.